moia-oss/teleproto/README.md

 The forward compatibility of writers is symmetric: Surplus fields in the business model declare the mapping to be forward compatible.
 By default all values in ScalaPB generated classes have default values.
 Therefore most of the writers are considered forward compatible.
-Actually just a new case class in a trait mappings can cause a writer to be incompatible.
+Actually, just a new case class in a trait mappings can cause a writer to be incompatible.

 Generating a backward/forward compatible reader/writer using the macro will raise a **warning**.